Fort Harker (Kansas): Indian War campaigns

 Although no battles were ever fought at the fort itself, troops stationed at Fort Harker were involved in the ongoing Indian Wars between the United States Army and the natives of the Great Plains.
 The troops stationed at Fort Harker in 1867 performed more escorts of wagon trains in one year than troops stationed at any other frontier fort in the post-Civil War era.
 Once the railroad arrived at the fort in 1867, the need for escort patrols began to shift to the west, and by 1868 the primary role of Fort Harker was changing to that of a supply depot and troop staging site.

 In the fall of 1868, General Philip Henry Sheridan moved his command headquarters from Fort Leavenworth to Fort Harker, from where he commanded the campaigns against the Native Americans in the winter of 1868/1869.
 On August 25, 1869, Brevet Colonel Joseph G. Tilford was sent to Fort Harker, where he commanded two troops of General George Armstrong Custer's 7th Cavalry.
 After wintering at the fort, Tilford and the cavalry set out on a campaign in February 1870.
 In May 1870, General Custer and the remaining troops of the 7th Cavalry passed through Fort Harker on their way from Fort Leavenworth to Fort Hays to engage the Native Americans further west.

 Closing

 By 1871, Fort Harker had declined in importance in the Indian Wars.
 Native Americans living in the area of the fort had been displaced by white settlers, and the scene of conflicts had shifted to the west.
 An expanding railroad network diminished the importance of the fort as a distribution point for supplies.
 In March 1872, the 15th Infantry stationed at Fort Harker redeployed to Fort Union.
 On April 5, the remaining companies of the 5th Infantry departed from the fort as well.
 Official orders to abandon Fort Harker were received on April 8, 1872.
 Soldiers of the 5th Cavalry left Fort Harker on May 7, leaving behind a small garrison of two officers and five enlisted men from the 5th Infantry.
 The base was completely abandoned by October 5, 1872.

 Geography

-Fort Harker was located at the site of the present-day town of Kanopolis.
+Fort Harker was located at the site of the present-day community of Kanopolis, Kansas.